 Whenever I write an article, I look forward to writing something positive, creative and fun.
-After all, working within the marketing department for a printing company is all about being creative.
+After all, working within the marketing department for a t shirt printing company is all about being creative.
 It’s about taking inspiration from the world around and crafting thoughtful, intelligent articles which our readers can learn from.
 Unfortunately, though, as with everything in life, there are times when you hear stories that are devastating and you feel like you just want to get involved and try to help out as much as you possibly can.

 This article is one of those occasions.